Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 The continue  statement  is  used  to  skip  the  remaining  steps  in  the  current  iteration and start with the next loop iteration.

+A flow diagram of a continue statement being executed:

 ![continue-diagram.png](images/continue-diagram.png)

 Example: